MATH3140-001 (Abstract Algebra 1)

 religious obligations, have conflicts with scheduled exams, assignments or

 required attendance.
-In this class, you should notify your instructor of
+In this class, you should notify your professor of

 any conflict at least two weeks in advance.